-This resource composed of 10 questions is designed to assess knowledge on the anatomical and physiological effects of aging upon the skin and hair as well as to understand the impact of hormonal changes and interventions upon the skin.
+This module, composed of 10 multiple-choice questions, is designed to assess your knowledge on the anatomical and physiological effects of ageing upon the skin and hair, as well as to understand the impact of hormonal changes and interventions upon the skin.
 Also, it is important to appreciate the differences in facial characteristics associated with gender in order that one can optimise therapeutic outcomes.

 Once you successfully complete the module - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable 1 hour CPD Certificate, which you can include for your annual appraisal or produce for your insurance company as proof of your ongoing learning in aesthetic practice.

 On completion of this module, you will gain an improved understanding of: